Christ-Mind-Teachings/cmi-wom/_early/holyr.md

 into pain every time you have given it ascendancy over your true mind.

-Right down, right down to the simple fact that when something occurs around you
-- somebody becomes angry, something doesn't work right - how when you identify with that little part of the mind that I have called like a gnat floating in the vastness of space, that you have given such power to, how that small part of the mind leads you into reactions and choices that only lead you to feel
+Right down, right down to the simple fact that when something occurs around you &ndash; somebody becomes angry, something doesn't work right &ndash; how when you identify with that little part of the mind that I have called like a gnat floating in the vastness of space, that you have given such power to, how that small part of the mind leads you into reactions and choices that only lead you to feel